- Language Arts>

 Acquiring the ability of distinguishing facts from opinions is essential in developing critical and analytical reading skills.
 Thus, we bring to our children grade 2 through grade 6, key insights intrinsic to hone this skill.
-Our fact and opinion worksheets include lucid explanations and diverse activities that will offer ample opportunities to develop and strengthen the capability of ferreting out facts from a deluge of opinions.
+Our pdf fact and opinion worksheets include lucid explanations and diverse activities that will offer ample opportunities to develop and strengthen the capability of ferreting out facts from a deluge of opinions.
 Children can add-on to their practice with the opinion writing prompts worksheets.
+And an interesting fact here is that some of these worksheets can be accessed free of cost.

 Learn the strategy to differentiate facts from opinions, by looking for helpful clues in the form of signal words.
-Sort objective facts and subjective opinions in this fun hands-on activity.
+Sort objective facts and subjective opinions in this fun hands-on activity for 2nd grade and 3rd grade kids.

 "Learning, kids never do fear, for a coloring task is ever so dear."
-Get elementary students to recognize and reflect on these statements to hone their fact and opinion detecting abilities, rather colorfully.
+Get grade 3 and grade 4 students to recognize and reflect on these statements to hone their fact and opinion detecting abilities, rather colorfully.

 Develop the ability in children through grade 5, to filter facts from opinions in sentences, with this pdf worksheet.
 Containing intermingled statements, the worksheet provides essential practice to read critically.